sixcious/infy-scroll/README.md

 Unfortunately, because browsers strongly discourage this from a security standpoint (especially now that Manifest V3 is out!).
 However, there's a workaround: you can write your own custom scripts inside a Userscript Manager (like [Violentmonkey](https://github.com/violentmonkey/violentmonkey)) by listening for Custom Events that Infy triggers whenever a new node or page has been appended or by implementing a [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver).
 Feel free to read the [Scripts and Styles](https://github.com/sixcious/infy-scroll/wiki/Scripts-and-Styles) section for examples and more information.

 #### What is the minimum browser version (and why is it to so high)?
-Infy currently requires Chrome/Edge/Firefox `102` and higher to run.
+Infy currently requires Chrome/Edge `120` and Firefox `128` and higher to run.
 I tend to update the minimum browser version about once a year so I can use the latest and greatest ECMAScript features without worry.
 It also significantly saves in my testing time in having to maintain older Chromium builds.
 In the past, I used to offer "modified" builds with a lower minimum version, but I can no longer do this.
 If your browser doesn't support Infy, I'm afraid you'll have to use another app/extension (sorry!).

 #### Why is the production version's source code minified?
 I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
 I mainly do this because I write a lot of comments and `console.log()` statements for debugging that you don't want to have and because it cuts down the file size significantly.
 That said, you can always view a "Pretty Print" of the source code by using a [CRX Viewer](https://robwu.nl/crxviewer/) to inspect it before installing it.